 Address: Istiklal Cad.
 Sadri Alisik Sokak, No: 42 Beyoglu Istanbul.

 It is located on the right hand side of Sadri Alisik, across the small mosque (Huseyin Aga Camii) on Istiklal Avenue.
-It is comparatively cheaper than other transvestite clubs and mostly patronized by young ghetto boys who like Tgirls and she-males, as well as some gay men and queers on weekend nights who like this type of boys.
-Besides regular transvestites, this is where you can see drag-queens and cross-dressers usually on Saturday nights.
+It is comparatively cheaper than other transvestite clubs and mostly patronized by young ghetto boys who like Tgirls and she-males, as well as some gay men and flamboyant queers on weekend nights who like this type of boys.
+Besides regular transvestites, this is where you can see cross-dressers usually on Saturday nights.
 Do not go here with a lot of money and watch your wallet.

-Following venues are closed down
+Following venues have been closed down

 The trans clubs are no more as popular as they used to be after the internet become widespread.
 Consequently, some of the venues closed down or changed their concept in recent years.